davidevdt/CryptoMarketDataFetcher/README.md

 In particular, the program allows performing three operations:
 * fetching and displaying real-time updates of the latest crypto market data, which include price, volume, 24h % change, and more.
 * fetching and displaying real-time updates of the latest candlestick data (the last 1000 daily data points by default).
-* downloading and printing on screen the last candlestick data, saving it in CSV format within the `./data` folder
+* downloading and displaying the latest candlestick data, saving it in CSV format within the `./data` folder

 The software does not make use of third party libraries, except for the C++ standard library (standard `C++11`).
 It is written to run on Linux/Unix systems, and it only requires having `curl` installed on the host machine.
 For the development, I have used `curl 8.8.0`.

 Importantly, this system was created for recreational purposes only, and was by no means devised for trading (especially short-term and high-frequency trading).

-## Architecture overview
+## Program overview
 The `src` folder contains four modules:
-* `utils`, which contains methods for the conversion of hash table into strings, of strings into tabular and csv formats, file export, etc.
+* `utils`, which contains methods for the conversion of hash tables into strings, strings into tabular and csv formats, file export, etc.
-* `json_reader`, which contains two classes that parse strings containing json objects and convert them into hash tables (`std::unordered_map` in the standard library): one class parses simple json objects, while the other parses vectors of json objects.
+* `json_reader`, which contains two classes that parse strings defining json objects, and convert them into hash tables (`std::unordered_map` in the standard library): one class parses simple json objects, while the other parses vectors of json objects.
 * `api`, which contains the Api interface (`api.h`), which declares methods for fetching the data from the exchange; concrete implementations of this abstract class are exchange-dependent.
-This folder also contains an example of such implementation, where I implement the class using the public Bitstamp exchange Api (<"https://www.bitstamp.net/api/">).
+This folder also contains an example of such implementation, where I implement the class using the public Bitstamp exchange Api ("https://www.bitstamp.net/api/").
 The `web_requests.h` file contains the class responsible for performing the actual web requests.
 Notice that these are RESTful (and not socket) requests.
 * `crypto_market_data` contains an example of how the Api class could be used: `crypto.h` defines a class responsible for fetching the data of a specific crypto asset, while `market_data_fetcher.h` fetches such data for multiple crypto asset simultaneously, through multi-threading.

-The files `marketDataFetcher.cpp`, `candlestickDataFetcher.cpp`, and `candlestickDataDownloader.cpp` in the `src` folder contain the source code for the executables.
-Of course, these (and the `crypto_market_data` folder) are only examples of how the functionalities of the Api interface can be used.
+The files `marketDataFetcher.cpp`, `candlestickDataFetcher.cpp`, and `candlestickDataDownloader.cpp` in the `src` folder contain the source code of the executables.
+Of course, these (and the `crypto_market_data` folder) are possible examples of how the functionalities of the Api interface can be used.

 The Api interface can be easily extended for use with any exchange; it suffices to override its method and adapt them to the specific exchange Api.